 - 10. After draining water, close drain valves.
 Reinstall radiator cap and radiator hose and clamp.
 Fill the cooling system with clean water and a heavy duty cooling system cleaner such as Fleetguard® RESTORETM and RESTORE PLUSTM.
 Follow manufacturer's directions on label. - 11.
 After cleaning the cooling system, drain cleaner and fill with water to flush the system.
 Run the engine about 10 minutes, remove radiator cap and pull off lower radiator hose to drain out flushing water. - 12.
 Close all drain valves on engine and radiator.
 Reinstall radiator hose and tighten clamps securely.
 Install thermostats using a new gasket.
-(See TESTING THERMOSTATS OPENING TEMPERATURE later in this section.) - IMPORTANT: Air must be expelled from cooling system when system is refilled.
-Loosen temperature sending unit fitting at rear of cylinder head to allow air to escape when filling system.
-Retighten fitting or plug after filling cooling system. - 13.
-Add coolant to radiator until coolant touches bottom of filler neck.
-(See specification for capacity, which can vary with application.)
-Install radiator cap.
+(See TESTING THERMOSTATS OPENING TEMPERATURE later in this section.)

+IMPORTANT: Air must be expelled from cooling system when system is refilled.
+Loosen plug on top of thermostat housing to allow air to escape when filling system.
+Retighten plug after filling cooling system.